 Save for moving day

 Most often, you’ll need some money down to purchase a home.
-There are a few 100% financing options available (most commonly in USDA eligible areas), but chances are you’ll need a minimum of 3.5% of your loan amount as a down payment when buying a home, as this is the minimum down payment for FHA financing.
+There are a few 100% financing options available (most commonly in USDA-eligible areas), but chances are you’ll need a minimum of 3.5% of your loan amount as a down payment when buying a home, as this is the minimum down payment for FHA financing.
 Saving more money for a down payment can open up other types of financing, as well, and if you can save 20 percent of your purchase price, you can even eliminate the requirement for private mortgage insurance (PMI), which will save you money on your monthly mortgage payment.
 This time of year is a great time to begin saving money for a new home, especially as homebuyers are receiving their tax refunds in a few weeks.
-Other money saving ideas are to simply pack a lunch.
+Another money-saving idea is to simply pack a lunch.
 Most people spend about $10 a day on lunch.
 Packing a lunch will save you about 60 percent of that money.
 That works out to be $1,500 savings a year just by making your own lunch!
-Couple that with a few of the methods mentioned in this money saving blog, and you could be well on your way to achieving your down payment goals.
+Couple that with a few of the methods mentioned in this money-saving blog, and you could be well on your way to achieving your down payment goals.
 At Eastwood Homes, we also offer down payment assistance to help reduce the money required out-of-pocket when new home buyers use one of our approved lenders.